pvdz/preval/tests/cases/normalize/blocks/for_in.md

 }
 `````

+## Todos triggered

+- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next

 ## Globals

 BAD@!
 Found 1 implicit global bindings:

 x

 ## Runtime Outcome

 Should call `$` with:
  - 1: 1